 In an effort to move things along, the prosecutor may offer defendants plea bargains as an alternative to a judge or jury trial.
 A plea agreement also gives both teams more control over the case, since the outcome of a jury trial is always impossible to predict.

-Why Might You Consider a Plea Bargain for Assault Charges?
+Why Might You Consider a Plea Agreement for Assault Charges?

 There are many reasons why a defendant may want to consider accepting a plea bargain.
 They include: